darkmatter684/Curdle/index.md

 Yeah that's kinda all we support currently :(

 ## Info
-Welcome to my half-assed site for my app Curdle (I'm more of a python person, but in the precess of learning CSS).
-Curdle is a simple word game thats super lightweight on CPU.
-Anyways, there's a download link here somewhere for it, or you can edit the code on GitHub, I really dont mind.
+Welcome to my half-assed site for my app Curdle (I'm in in the process of learning CSS/HTML so yeah).
+Curdle is a simple, fun word game thats super lightweight on CPU.
+Futhermore, COMPLETELY FREE AND OPEN SOURCE!

 ## Credits
 Developed by: Abhay Shukla <br/>